How do you plan the energy needs of your people?

 Are all of the above the same requirements?

 At the macro level, how to you proactively build the right kind of energy to match the needs of your business cycle?

 How do you even know where to start?
 Do you have a sense of the energy today?
 Do you know what drives it up and down?
-Do you know how to foster energy across your teams?
+Do you know how to foster pace across your teams?

 Resilience isn’t just a haphazard outcome of hard-fought lessons learnt.
 It is both practical and simple, but it needs strategic backing and attention.
 One of the key differences in a resilient organisation is attending to energy needs specifically and proactively.

-The direct drivers of resilience are Being Present, Energy, Learning (especially how you learn) and Purpose.
+The direct drivers of resilience are Being Present, Pace, Learning (especially how you learn) and Purpose.
 Unlock each of these across your teams and you will find your ability to activate the right kind of mental and emotional energy at the right time.

 The Resilience Dynamic team have been working recently with many leadership teams, helping them activate resilience quickly in the face of very uncertain times.

 The newly formed European leadership team of a global manufacturing company, have completely embraced the need for aligning around the resilience of their people.
 They need to handle growth and recruitment of new talent, which is difficult in the current talent market.
 Plus, significant structural change.
 And to ensure wellness through it all.

 Two things: the clarity that their team purpose is wholly connected to the pace of their people, and the deliberate structures and processes put in place to attend to the organisation’s energy.